|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 M 2 ³ Q 2

 + J 2 / M 2 is met , ie if it "does not

 rotate too fast" or is not "too electrically

 charged" compared to its total mass M.

-Rotation (intrinsic angular momentum J ) plays an important role for the geometry of spacetime around a black hole formed by gravitational collapse, because most stars are rotating and angular momentum of the rotation due to the law of conservation of momentum during the collapse would not change significantly (unless the case shown in Fig. 4.14 occurs, where a considerable part of the momentum can be carried away by gravitational waves; however, only the "excess" momentum is carried away, the remaining rotational momentum is still considerable) .
+Rotation (intrinsic angular momentum J ) plays an important role for the geometry of spacetime around a black hole formed by gravitational collapse, because most stars are rotating and angular momentum of the rotation due to the law of conservation of angular momentum during the collapse would not change significantly (unless the case shown in Fig. 4.14 occurs, where a considerable part of the angular momentum can be carried away by gravitational waves; however, only the "excess" angular momentum is carried away, the remaining rotational momentum is still considerable) .
 However, it is different with the electric charge of black holes :

 Electrically charged black holes?